adammurdoch/build-builder/README.md

 The `--swift-pm` option uses Swift package manager source conventions, and also generates a Swift PM build file.

-#### Add source files to an existing build

-`build-builder add-source [options]`

-The `--dir` option specifies the directory containing the build to add source files to.
-Default is the current directory.

-The `--source-files` option specifies the number of source files per project.
-Default is 3.

 ### Build structure and dependency graph

 The root project will define an application of the relevant type, and all other projects will define a library of the relevant type.